ClarkLabCode/OpponencyModels/README.md

-# OpponencyPaper
+# OpponencyModels
-Code for the opponency paper
+Code for the models for direction opponency